Sanofi-Public/emrflow/GETTING_STARTED.md

 ## Scenario 4: The Main Script is not standalone.
 Additionally, it requires both Python modules and Python libraries in EMR

 > [!NOTE]
-> EMR only supports core libraries [emr-release](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-release-app-versions-6.x.html).
+> EMR only supports core libraries: [emr-release](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-release-app-versions-6.x.html).
 If you have external libraries required for your script, this is the scenario for you.

 > [!TIP]
 > - Build the dependency package (includes both project and library) using `package-dependencies` command